You are here

 - your College Advisor, a Linacre Fellow who will give you impartial advice about any problems you encounter.
 If you don’t remember who your College Advisor is, you can ask the Academic Administrator

-- the Linacre Common Room Welfare Officer, who is a point of contact for any member of college who is feeling in need of advice or support.
+- the Linacre Common Room Welfare Officers, who are a point of contact for any member of college who is feeling in need of advice or support.

 - the Junior Dean; this senior student looks after College outside of working hours, and can give you confidential advice and support.